-- It is accessible and cables can be connected easily. - If it will be protected by an uninterruptable power supply (UPS), its power cable can be securely and safely connected to the UPS. - Water or moisture cannot enter the case of the unit. - Airflow around the unit and through the vents in the side of the case is not restricted. - The air is as free of dust as possible. - Temperature operating limits are not likely to be exceeded.
+- It is accessible and cables can be connected easily. - If it will be protected by an uninterruptable power supply (UPS) preferably of the battery backup with automatic voltage regulation (AVR) variety, its power cable can be securely and safely connected to the UPS. - Water or moisture cannot enter the case of the unit. - Airflow around the unit and through the vents in the side of the case is not restricted. - The air is as free of dust as possible. - Temperature operating limits are not likely to be exceeded.
 For information on the recommended operating temperatures, refer to the data sheet on the NETGEAR website.